SouthernBio/BioSeeker/README.md

-# Algorithm for the analysis of codon/bicodon conservation rates across linked species
+# SmartSeeker: Algorithm for the analysis of codon/bicodon conservation rates across linked species

 This project facilitates calculating codon and bicodon conservation rates for a given genus.